daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 - But if we are bullish and if prise is going to go higher, then price will go up, fully close the gap and go beyond, then it may retrace to H of ORG and find support to go higher...

-On high resistance liquidity runs day or seak and destroy days, we can get one trade and beed done as soon as we recognized it
+On high resistance liquidity runs day or seek and destroy days, we can get one trade and beed done as soon as we recognized it

 On days with good volatility, we can trade a lot and have 3-digits handles/pips in profit with only three loosing